-Qualcomm's revenue growth over the last three years has been strong, averaging 28.5% annually.
-But as you can see below, its revenue declined from $10.9 billion in the same quarter last year to $8.45 billion.
+Qualcomm's revenue growth over the last three years has been solid, averaging 18.2% annually.
+But as you can see below, this quarter wasn't particularly strong, with revenue growing from $9.46 billion in the same quarter last year to $9.94 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.